-To outline the university's policy on health-related leaves of absence with or without pay, including sick leave, longterm medical leave and Family Medical Leave Act leave.
-Any questions regarding this policy should be referred to the Human Resources Benefits Office.
+To outline the University's policy on health-related leaves of absence with or without pay, including sick leave, long term medical leave and Family and Medical Leave Act leave.
+Faculty Parental Leaves of Absence are governed by Policy and Procedure 8-8.1 and 8.8.2.
+Any questions regarding this policy should be referred to the Human Resources Division.